flaviut/nim-by-example/src/for_iterators.md

 # For Loops & Iterators

 Nimrod has first class iterators and syntax to use them, for loops.
+The `continue` and `break` keywords also work inside of for loops.
 There are two kinds of iterator, and two special methods that for loops work with.

 ## `items` and `pair`